idanidan29/steganography/README.md

 ## Technologies 💻

 - **Frontend**:
   - Next.js
   - Tailwind CSS

 - **Backend**:
   - Flask
   - Python libraries for image processing and encoding

+## Access the Project 🚀

+You can try out the project at [lockpixel.vercel.app](https://lockpixel.vercel.app/).